pablorotten/academind-react-complete-guide-course/README.md

 ## Components

-Functions starting with Capital letter that returns a value that can be rendered.
+They're functions in **U**ppercase that returns a value that can be rendered.

 You call a component with this syntax: `<Component />`